 - Data Resiliency.
-Since the Ignite persistent tier stores the full data set, it can survive cluster crashes and restarts, without losing any data and while preserving its strong transactional consistency.
+Since Ignite persistent tier stores the full data set, it can survive cluster crashes and restarts, without losing any data and while preserving its strong transactional consistency.

 - Cache only hot data in memory.
 Store the superset of data on disk and a subset of data in memory.
 With the Ignite Native Persistence feature enabled, there is no need to fit all the data in RAM.
 The durable memory will continue to retain the hot data in RAM, automatically purging the cold data from memory when there is no more space is left.

-- Execute SQL over the whole data set.
+- Execute SQL over the whole data sets.
 Most in-memory systems can query data only when it is preloaded in memory, therefore limiting the data size to the size of memory only.
 Ignite SQL will always span the whole distributed persisted data set, utilizing the in-memory caches for better performance.

 - Instantaneous cluster restarts.
 If the whole cluster goes down, it can restart and become operational immediately.
 The in-memory caches will warm up automatically, as the data starts getting accessed.

-Ignite can be used as a caching layer (aka. data grid) above an existing 3rd party database: RDBMS, NoSQL, or HDFS.
+Ignite can be used as a caching layer (aka. data grid) above an existing 3rd party database - RDBMS, NoSQL, or HDFS.
 This mode is used to accelerate the underlying database that persists the data.
 Ignite stores data in memory, distributed across multiple nodes providing fast data access.
 It reduces the network overhead caused due to frequent data movement between an application and the database.

 If you do not want to use Ignite native persistence or 3rd party persistence, you can enable swapping, in which case, Ignite in-memory data will be moved to the swap space located on disk if you run out of RAM.
 When swap space is enabled, Ignites stores data in memory mapped files (MMF) whose content will be swapped to disk by the OS depending on the current RAM consumption.